 The schools also support competence.
 A sense of competence is a natural outcome of a fit between the level of challenge that a person faces in doing a task and the level of skill that they bring to the task.
 Too much challenge and they get frustrated.
 Too little challenge and they get bored.
 The level of self-direction with an abundance of available support in these schools enables the children to find the right combination.
 The fact that my study showed that the kids maintain their intrinsic motivation for the most common activities of schooling suggests that both their autonomy and their competence are being supported.

 The point is that, despite very different ways of organizing themselves, both of these schools create environments in which children can have confidence that the environment is friendly to them and their interests.
 The school organizations ensure that the kids are taken seriously when addressing their concerns.
 The schools don't take control of the living conditions; they share control with the children.
 They honor the preferences of the children through their lack of imposition of academic requirements, yet make generous provisions for self-selected pursuits, academic or not.
 Both schools also honor the spontaneous behaviors of students at least to the degree that they do not punish them reflexively.

 Part 4 is called “Accidental Behaviorism.”
-It will be posted tomorrow.
+It is posted here.